| RE:ACTION #5 WINTER 1996Neither Burnham nor Benda!

 To borrow a phrase from the Equi-Phallic Alliance, 'place' is false and these primitivist 'landscapes' sway on 'stilts'.
 In the borders - that is to say in 'Scotland', since only the north side of the 'English' / 'Scottish' border is marketed to tourists as 'the' borders, the south side is sold to them as the north of 'England' - castles and abbeys are the main tourist attractions.
 War and religion are thus promoted as quintessentially 'Celtic', when they are actually a key component within every branded 'variety' of nationalist reaction.
 Predictably, Hume Castle remains neglected by those bodies promoting 'Scotland' as a tourist destination.
 Although Hume Castle survived Robert the Bruce's scorched earth policy in the 'borders', Oliver Cromwell experienced no difficulty in laying it to waste.
 In the eighteenth-century, William Home built a fake replacement on the original site.
 Situated a few miles outside Kelso, the folly dominates the landscape and looks very impressive from a distance.
 Close up, the vastly overstated imitation battlements become an absurdity.
 There is no admission charge, no 'Celtic' crafts and the hill-top folly offers a superb view of the surrounding 'countryside' as it sways on stilts.
 Beyond a telephone box, there are no amenities in the adjoining village of Hume, not even a shop!

 The 'French' bourgeoisie has had occasion to take up 'Celticism' and make use of it as the dominant element within its 'national' ideology.
 At other times, 'Celticism' has provided a convenient 'alternative' to a dominant Greco-Latin 'French' identity.
-The praise of Celtic roots and Gothic architecture as 'truly French' in 'avant-garde' Cubo-Symbolist circles during the early years of the current 'century' was co-ordinated by Robert Pelletier, founder of the Lique Celtique Franais, whose extremely reactionary cultural programme included the promotion of medieval corporatism.
+The praise of Celtic roots and Gothic architecture as 'truly French' in 'avant-garde' Cubo-Symbolist circles during the early years of the current 'century' was co-ordinated by Robert Pelletier, founder of the Lique Celtique Franais, whose extremely reactionary cultural programme included the promotion of medieval corporatism.
 In texts such as Cubisme et la tradition (Montjoie! # 1, 1913), the painter and nationalist functionary Albert Gleize reiterated Pelletier's prejudiced attacks on the Italian renaissance, which both men viewed as having had a baneful effect on France's 'Celtic' 'heritage'.
 Likewise, President Charles de Gaulle sometimes quoted passages from the works of the uncle he was named after, a Breton poet and early Pan-Celtic ideologist.

 Classical writers of the Posidonian persuasion ridiculed the 'Celts' for a belief in an 'afterlife' that was so ingrained that they'd make loans which were repayable in the 'next' world.
 Satire has 'always' been used by bards to bring blisters to the cheeks of their enemies, and even Hegel in his Aesthetics observed that satire dissolves character.
 It should surprise no one that ridicule is the favoured weapon of the avant-bard as it sets about demolishing theme park 'Britain'.
 Therefore, the Neoist Alliance throws down the following challenge to Peter Berresford Ellis, a particularly contemptible 'Celticist' who likes to pose as a 'bard' by dressing in bed sheets.
 If Berresford Ellis genuinely believes his traditionalism is superior to our conception of Celticism as a symbol of continuous becoming, he can demonstrate his sincerity by loaning three hundred thousand pounds to Stewart Home, with repayment of the debt to be made without interest in the 'next' world.
 Regardless of how he responds to this challenge, thanks to our ridicule Berresford Ellis will soon learn that the working class has no country.
 FORWARD TO A WORLD WITHOUT FRONTIERS!

-Rather than travelling directly to St. Andrews for the Founding Congress of the New Lettrist International, I took a train to Dundee where I spent a pleasant evening drinking pints of heavy in the Star And Garter on Union Street with Marshall Anderson, curator of the Pete Horobin Data Archive.
+THE FIRST CONGRESS OF THE NEW LETTRIST INTERNATIONAL Rather than travelling directly to St. Andrews for the Founding Congress of the New Lettrist International, I took a train to Dundee where I spent a pleasant evening drinking pints of heavy in the Star And Garter on Union Street with Marshall Anderson, curator of the Pete Horobin Data Archive.
 When the pub closed we retired to the Data Attic, where drams of McClelland's Islay Single Malt kept the conversation flowing.
 I didn't make it to my bed, at some point in the wee hours I fell asleep in front of the blazing fire.
 To be honest, I don't remember much of the evening, although Marshall must have mentioned early on that McClelland's only costs £12 for a full bottle because that fact lodged in my brain.
 The following quote from the McClelland's label will provide something of the flavour of the night: "The island of Islay is a very special place.
 It lies looking out westwards across the vastness of the Atlantic, washed by the balmy waters of the Gulf Stream, and by warm, gentle rains.
 Islay's landscape of lush, gold and green hue expresses the unique nature of the place: a rich, full character which finds its echo in the rich, smokey, peaty flavours of Islay Single Malt Scotch Whisky."

 In the morning, Marshall escorted me to the bus station.
 Despite the fact that he was advertised as speaking at the congress, Marshall took a cross country coach to Ullapool.
 As he departed, Anderson declared that he much preferred the solitude of the Scottish highlands to the hustle and bustle of formal occasions.
 I got on a local bus that was delayed for nearly an hour at a roundabout just outside Tayport.
 A cattle truck carrying pigs had crashed, killing several animals.
 The rest were herded into a pen by the roadside.
 I was sitting at the front of the upper deck and thus had a good view of the Fife Constabulary making a pig's ear of the rescue operation.
 As time passed, more and more passengers came up from the lower deck to get a better view of what was going on.
 The cops could have easily kept the traffic flowing but instead simply let it jam up.
 The jokes about pigs and bacon were pretty lame but a sense of community soon sprang up among those on the bus, all of whom shared a hearty dislike of the cops.